What is Bourdon Tube Pressure Gauge?

 Unlike the C-shaped tube, the spiral-type bourdon tube consists of multiple windings in one plane.
 Due to the multiple winding, when the coil is pressurized it has a larger displacement as compared to a C-shaped tube.

 In the spiral-type bourdon tube, the tube is directly connected with the pointer.
-There is no need for the transmission mechanism.
+There is no need for a transmission mechanism.
 The numbers of windings should be determined correctly for the selected measuring range.

 The spiral-type bourdon tube is made of a flat oval tube to measure low pressure and a round tube to measure high-pressure ranges.
-Generally, a spiral-type bourdon tube is used to measure high pressure which cannot be measure with the C-shaped tube.
+Generally, a spiral-type bourdon tube is used to measure high pressure which cannot be measured with the C-shaped tube.

 Image Credit: tec-science.com